2025–26 Appalachian State Mountaineers men's basketball team

-The 2025–26 Appalachian State Mountaineers men's basketball team represents Appalachian State University in the 2025–26 NCAA Division I men's basketball season.
-The Mountaineers, led by seventh-year head coach Dustin Kerns, play their home games at the Holmes Center in Boone, North Carolina as members of the Sun Belt Conference.
+The 2025–26 Appalachian State Mountaineers men's basketball team represented Appalachian State University in the 2025–26 NCAA Division I men's basketball season.
+The Mountaineers, led by seventh-year head coach Dustin Kerns, played their home games at the Holmes Center in Boone, North Carolina as members of the Sun Belt Conference.

 Previous season

 The Mountaineers finished the 2024–25 season 17–14, 10–8 in Sun Belt play.
 The Mountaineers lost to Old Dominion in the first round of the Sun Belt tournament.